linktel0/solanaWallet/README.md

 ### Welcome

-This screen only shows a button to start!
+This screen shows using the Biometric Prompt (Android) or FaceID and TouchID (iOS) to authenticate the user with a fingerprint or face scan.

 <div align="center">
 <img src="https://github.com/linktel0/image/raw/master/wallet/authenticate.gif" width=20% height=20%>